TylerRollo/cloud/README.md

 4. Added Availability Zones
 5. (1).
 Internet Gateway added in addition to NAT gateways
 5. (2). and Elastic IP address
-6. Added Route table for public subnets
+6. Added Route table for public subnets and private subnets
+7. Creation of the EC2 and RDS Security Groups

 ![AWS 3-Tier Architecture](/img/image.png)